 - Add a progress bar or check list: Showing a clear end is a great way to keep users moving through the whole onboarding process.
 Our brain naturally want to complete the sequence and you have them engaged to introduce the most valuable features.

 Let customers know that you care about their needs:

 On average, 68% of customers who leave a company for a competitor do so because they feel the company doesn’t care about them or serving their needs.
 Going the extra mile to show customers that you are working to bring them what they want in terms of product and service is the key to making sure your customers don’t end up in that 68%.
 It doesn’t have to be an exhaustive effort either.
 A couple of simple ways to show users that your team cares is to ask for their feedback in convenient places and send them regular updates on the improvements your team is making.
-You can easily ask for feedback using a tool like Apptentive where you can set up surveys for customers to quickly give their opinion on your site or in your app.
-It’s more in context than an emailed survey; you’re more likely to get a response.
-You can use Beamer to announce new updates and features to effectively let users know you’re working to meet their needs.
+You can use a tool like Beamer to announce new updates and features to effectively let users know you’re working to meet their needs.
 Beamer is an in-app or site newsfeed where you can announce anything to all users in one central place.
 You can also ask for feedback and gather users’ comments and reactions: it’s more in context than an emailed survey; you’re more likely to get a response.

 Update users on improvements and new features effectively: